northeastern-rc/rc-public-documentation/docs/source/software/conda.md

 :::{code-block} bash
 conda deactivate
 :::
-To delete a Conda environment and all of its related packages, run
+To delete a Conda environment and all of its related packages, run:
 :::{code-block} bash
 conda remove -n <yourenvironmentname> --all
 :::